GoogleCloudPlatform/accelerated-platforms/docs/platforms/gke/base/use-cases/inference-ref-arch/online-inference-gpu/vllm-podsnapshots-reference-architecture.md

 is subject to gVisor's compatibility surface.
 Validate the serving performance of your own model under the sandbox before adopting the pattern.

-On the GPU sandbox nodes used for this architecture, gVisor enabled core tagging, and every sandboxed Pod then failed to start.
+On the GPU sandbox nodes of the GKE Standard cluster used for this architecture, gVisor enabled core tagging, and every sandboxed Pod then failed to start.
 The implementation ships a DaemonSet that disables the setting on each sandbox node as it joins.
 Treat it as a workaround to remove once the platform no longer needs it.
+GKE Autopilot does not allow the DaemonSet, and the Autopilot GPU sandbox nodes used to validate this architecture started sandboxed Pods without it.

 ## When to add Pod snapshots